Babou38/Babou38/README.md

 # Hey, I'm Baptiste 👋

-Former student from **42 Lyon**, passionate about systems programming, game development, and full-stack web applications.
-Currently looking for an **apprenticeship** in software engineering.
+Trained at 42 Lyon, with a focus on systems programming and full-stack web applications.
 I've spent the last two years building everything from a custom C library to a full-stack multiplayer web app — all from scratch, no frameworks for the core logic.

+**Currently open to full-time software engineering roles — Grenoble or remote.**

 ## 🛠️ Tech Stack